Academic Rules and Practices

 For online courses, students must type answers on a computer (desktops or laptops are acceptable provided there is a functioning webcam and microphone).

-Students taking an examination on a computer must ensure that they have downloaded and installed the latest version of the Examplify, unless instructed otherwise by the Registrar's office.
+Students taking an examination on a computer must ensure that they have downloaded and installed the latest version of the Examplify, unless instructed otherwise by the Registrar's Office.
 Additionally, students taking examinations on a computer are responsible for ensuring that their computers are currently compatible with the Examplify requirements.

 State Bar Requirements for Admission to Practice Law